 To Store PROlite travel yoga mats: Roll your PROlite with the top side (fabric-finish) facing outwards.
 This keeps the corners of the mat flat when practicing.

 To Break In: The surface texture of the Black Mat PRO improves with use.
 Our customers have found that the best way to “break in” their mat is to use it on a daily basis.
 Another trick is to sprinkle coarse sea salt over your mat, use just a spritz of water or dampen with a cloth, scrub it down with a stiff scrub brush, and air dry in the sunshine.

 To Clean: We recommend using Manduka Mat Renew or any non-solvent household cleaner and a damp cloth or sponge.
 Hang to dry in the sunshine.
-DO NOT clean your mat with the garden hose, put in the bathtub or shower, or put it in the washing machine- it may break the machine and ruin your mat!
+DO NOT clean your mat with a garden hose, put in the bathtub or shower, put it in the washing machine, or use a vacuum cleaner - it may break the machine and ruin your mat!

 Manduka PRO series yoga mats, designed to last a lifetime (or two), curb the amount of PVC mats that enter landfills every year and reduces overall mat consumption.
 Also, during the manufacturing of most PVC products, toxic emissions may be released into the air.
 However, PRO series mats are manufactured through a process that ensures no toxic emissions are released into the atmosphere.
 The Pro series mats are certified safe for human contact by OEKO-TEX, an environmental certification agency in Europe for the textile industry.